Hill States of India: Subdivisions

+Colonial period

 During the colonial Raj period, two groups of princely states in direct relations with the Province of British Punjab became part of the British Indian Empire later than most of the former Mughal Empire, in the context of two wars and an uprising.

 For its princely rulers the informal term Hill Rajas has been coined.
 It does not apply to other native hill country princes such as the Rawat of Rajgarh.

 After the independence and split-up of British India, the Hill States acceded to the new Dominion of India and were later divided between India's constituent states of Punjab (proper), Haryana and Himachal Pradesh.

+List of hill states during the British Raj

 Simla Hills

+Simla hill State also called Punjab Hill state.
+By 1941, the term "Punjab Hill States" had replaced "Shimla Hill States" in formal usage — particularly in census tables, reports, and statistical summaries.